-I actually received Shaktipat or energy transmission, from Gabriel Cousens at a talk he gave at the Bodhi Tree Bookstore in Los Angeles in the early 2000s soon after his giant new book came out.
+I received Shaktipat or energy transmission, from Gabriel Cousens at a talk he gave at the Bodhi Tree Bookstore in Los Angeles in the early 2000s soon after his giant new book came out.
 He seemed to sincerely believe that he was now enlightened and told us he had his guru’s blessing to transmit Shaktipat to us during our guided meditation.

 Cousens seemed kind and genuine.
-I was the only one who was sitting up straight at the edge of my chair in half lotus, while everyone else sort of slouched or leaned back.
+I was the only one who was sitting up straight at the edge of my chair in half lotus, while everyone else slouched or leaned back.
 I was eager to make my spine straight to receive the touch.

 But I did not feel anything when he touched my forehead for the Shaktipat transmission.
 I felt a sense of falseness.